Mamertines

-The Mamertines (Mamertini, "sons of Mars", Μαμερτῖνοι) were mercenaries of Italian origin who had been hired from their home in Campania by Agathocles (361–289 BC), Tyrant of Syracuse and self-proclaimed King of Sicily.
-After Syracuse lost the Seventh Sicilian War, the city of Messina was ceded to Carthage in 307 BC.
+The Mamertines (Mamertini, "sons of Mars", Μαμερτίνοι) were Greek mercenaries of Italic origin who had been hired from their home in Campania by Agathocles (361–289 BC), Tyrant of Syracuse and self-proclaimed King of Sicily.
+After Syracuse lost the Seventh Sicilian War, the Greek city of Messina was ceded to Carthage in 307 BC.
 When Agathocles died in 289 BC it left many of his mercenaries idle and unemployed in Sicily.
 Most of them returned home but some, liking the climate and the prospect of adventure on a foreign island, remained.
 They played a major role in the lead-up to the First Punic War.

 In 280 BC, the Syracusans appealed to King Pyrrhus of Epirus for help against the Mamertines.

 Capture of Messina

 The then-small band of desperados came across the walled Greek settlement of Messina built on a strategic location on the north-eastern tip of Sicily on the strait between Sicily and Italy.
 Together with the fort Rhegium on the toe of Italy, it was the crossing point between Italy and Sicily.
 Being a peaceful people, the inhabitants allowed the travelling mercenaries into their homes.
 After a time, the mercenaries became restless and plotted to capture the town.
 One night, the mercenaries betrayed their hosts and killed most of the population, who were unprepared.
 In this way, they claimed Messina for themselves in 288 BC.
 The surviving Messinians were thrown out and the property and women divided.
 After their victory, the mercenaries named themselves the Mamertines after the Oscan war-god Mamers.